DannySto/k8s-cicd-demo/README.md

 ## Description
 The repository consists of two main directories:
 #### 1. Terraform
-This contains all the required terraform files to deploy a new VPC in AWS including:
+This contains all the required terraform files to deploy a new VPC and a K8s (managed EKS) in AWS including:
 * Private and Public subnets
 * Internet Gateway
 * NAT gateway
-* S3 buckets (will be used to store the terraform remote state)
-* dynamoDB (will be used for state locking )
+* Installing istio
+* Create two namespaces (one for staging and on for the demo)

+> The remote state is stored in S3 and locked using dynamoDB. </br>
+ The bucket and the DynamoDB table need to be created before run the code.</br>
+ You can use the code provided in Terraform/remote_state directory to create the bucket & the DynamoDB table

 **Manifests:**